AndrasBocsardi/RAG_Agent/README.md

   Could not use large local models; limited to free-tier cloud APIs.

 - **Conversation memory**
   Only session-based; no persistence to disk or database.
-Could be extended with a vector memory or Redis/SQLite backend.

 - **Knowledge source**
   Currently only supports a single PDF.
 Future work could enable multi-document ingestion or external APIs.